Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Debiased Lasso

-Here we evaluate the performance of the debiased Lasso proposed by \citet{vandergeer2014asymptotically} based on the simulation setting of Section \ref{sec:simulation_evidence}.
-We use cross-validation to choose the regularization parameters as it is the most commonly-used method in this literature.
-Figures \ref{fig:db_bias_std} and \ref{fig:db_cov} present the results.
-Debiased Lasso exhibits substantial biases (relative to the standard deviation) and under-coverage for all values of $\sigma_x$ and its performance is very sensitive to the regularization choice.
-The performance tends to get worse as $\sigma_x$ increases because the bias decays slower than the standard deviation.
-A comparison to the results in Section \ref{sec:simulation_evidence} shows that post double Lasso performs better than debiased Lasso.\footnote{We found that one of the reasons for the relatively poor performance of debiased Lasso is that $D$ is highly correlated with the relevant controls.
-Unreported simulation results show that debiased Lasso exhibits a better performance when $(D,X)$ exhibit a Toeplitz dependence structure as in the simulations reported by \citet{vandergeer2014asymptotically}.}
+Here we evaluate the performance of the debiased Lasso proposed by \citet{vandergeer2014asymptotically} based on the simulation setting of the main text.
+We use cross-validation to choose the regularization parameters as this is the most commonly-used method in this literature.
+Figure \ref{fig:db_performance} presents the results.
+Debiased Lasso exhibits substantial biases (relative to the standard deviation) and under-coverage for all except very small values of $R^2$, and its performance is very sensitive to the regularization choice.
+A comparison to the results in the main text shows that post double Lasso performs better than debiased Lasso.\footnote{We found that one of the reasons for the relatively poor performance of debiased Lasso is that $D$ is highly correlated with the relevant controls.
+Debiased Lasso exhibits a better performance when $(D,X)$ exhibit a Toeplitz dependence structure as in the simulations reported by \citet{vandergeer2014asymptotically}.}